 WE HELP PEOPLE PREPARE FOR INTERVIEWS.
 LET US HELP YOU.

 Stop and Refocus

+You just got laid off.
 To start, take a deep breath, and back away from the situation.
-Though getting terminated can be a tough pill to swallow, it is critical to realize that the only option you have at the moment is to take the next step forward.
-Calmly approach the situation by asking about if the company has plans for employees that are directly affected by the down-sizing.
+Though getting laid off can be a tough pill to swallow, it is critical to realize that the only option you have at the moment is to take the next step forward.
+Calmly approach the situation by asking if the company has plans for employees that are directly affected by the downsizing.